-This Camp Stove Recipe features vegan Chickpea Curry (or Chana Masala) and is FAST.
-It’s ready, start to finish, in about 20 minutes, and will leave you feeling full + satisfied.
+This vegan chickpea curry (or chana masala) is a delicious camp stove recipe.
+It’s ready in about 20 minutes and will leave you feeling full and satisfied.

 To be more specific, he wanted to go on an epic, multi-week, national park-hopping, cross-country hiking and camping trip.

 While I admitted that this sounded amazing (and exhausting), I had never been camping before.

 To be honest, I wasn’t incredibly worried about sleeping in a tent, or showering in a bath-house, or getting a little dirty.

 What followed was a whirl of food planning, trip planning, and then eighteen days of driving, hiking, and delicious campground cooking.

 None of the ingredients for this chickpea curry need to be refrigerated, so if you’re planning on hiking all day, you don’t need to find a way to keep anything cold while you’re gone.

 Camp Stove Recipe: Cooking Curry